nodejs/modules/doc/announcement.md

 We’re making this change to align with browsers, where [extensions are required](https://github.com/WICG/import-maps#extension-less-imports).
 Part of the reason for Node.js to support ES modules in the first place is because ES modules are the standard, and the point of aligning to standards is to increase compatibility and interoperability between systems.
 In this case, Node.js supporting ES modules means that more JavaScript code will be capable of running in either Node or in browsers, without requiring some kind of translation process to make the code compatible with one or the other.
 Of course, it will always remain possible for users to write code that can’t function cross-platform (JavaScript referencing `window`, or importing `fs`, for example) but by aligning as much as we can, we encourage code to be cross-platform by default.

-Also, [import maps may bring support for automatic extension resolution to browsers](https://github.com/WICG/import-maps#extension-less-imports).
+Also, [import maps may bring support for similar functionality to browsers](https://github.com/WICG/import-maps#extension-less-imports).
 Should that proposal be accepted, Node is interested in supporting extensionless specifiers in a cross-platform compatible way.

 ## `module.createRequireFromPath`